A reasonably complete compilation of my portfolio is available as a GitHub repo.

 At the heart of this lies the nature, and status, of narrative itself, a much vaunted but still remarkably not well understood mode of discourse.
 My efforts here are to understand how individuals use narrative to shape various dimensions of the world as they understand it: time, space, the interactional order.
 The goal of this work is to build a computational model of narrative such that we can discern narrative from other modes of discourse and begin to understand its place within the larger stream of vernacular discourse, themselves situated within global information flows.
 One argument, for example, has been that the cognitive mirroring enabled by narrative helps in the spread of fake news and in radicalization processes.
 And yet the status of legends as narrative within folklore studies has long been subject to discussion, calling into question the narrative nature of those forms which rest upon legend, like fake news.
 A proper accounting of narrative within legend and fake news would go a long way to clarifying the dynamics of these phenomena.

-One of my goals when I teach folklore studies is to undermine the divide that students seem to think exists between the humanities and the sciences.
-It helps that the study of vernacular discourse in general, and its traditional forms (i.e., folklore) in particular, has long been pushed to one edge of the divide with literature and the arts occupying the center.
-Across the divide lies linguistics and those facets of the human sciences that address the individual and the particular.
-Introducing a focus on data and on step-by-step forms of analysis enables the kind of grounding in scientific and scholarly methods that students not only need but makes it possible for them to participate in ways they have not imagined.
+One of my goals when I teach is to undermine the divide that course participants seem to think exists between the humanities and the sciences.
+It helps that the kinds of texts that are usually the focus of my courses, vernacular discourse in general, are often situated near the edge of the humanities/science divide.
+On the other side lies linguistics, psychology, sociology and beyond them information and computer sciences.
+Introducing texts as data and working step-by-step through various forms of analysis (sometimes imagined as close and distant reading) enables the kind of grounding in scientific and scholarly methods that participants not only need but makes it possible for them to participate in ways they have not imagined.

 As students move through the various stages of breaking a text into its constituent parts and then re-assembling those parts into useful analytical units, like counts of particular words or a summary of a passage, they themselves move in and out of small groups, individual tasks, and larger, whole-class discussions and activities.
-One of my concomitant goals is to underline the various dimensions of interaction that make up the practice of science and scholarship, with the utility of sometimes working alone, sometimes with others, and sometimes having to communicate across a larger group necessary, and valuable, parts of the process.
+The goal is to highlight the many kinds of interaction that make up research: sometimes we work alone, sometimes with others, and sometimes we communicate across a larger group.
+All parts of the process add value.
 Too often students come into the university classroom with ideas of solitary genius or that the only authentic ideas, and productivity, are individual in nature.
-Getting them to experience ideas coming from different moments and different kinds of interactions for themselves is an integral part of my pedagogy.
+Getting them to experience ideas coming from different moments and different kinds of interactions for themselves is an integral part of my courses.
 Given the amount of misinformation about science to which they are exposed — what is a theory (e.g., “evolution is just a theory”) or how peer review works (e.g., “this website proves vaccines cause autism”) — it is important that students enact the process as often and as much as they can for themselves.
 Practice is everything.

 Obviously, one of the chief sources of information for students are the various online milieu through which they seemingly drift as their own bodies drift into and out of classrooms and campus buildings.
-Their attention spans are a regular admixture of critical concepts and memes, and as a member of a field focused on addressing memes and fake news, one of the advantages I enjoy is delivering concepts and methods for treating memes and fake news as material worthy of serious examination.
+Their attention spans are a regular admixture of critical concepts and memes, and as a member of a field focused on addressing memes and fake news, one of the things I enjoy is delivering concepts and methods for treating memes and fake news as material worthy of serious examination.
 Combining folklore studies with information science, we examine how offline and online communities, instantiated largely through the texts they exchange, enable certain kinds of ideas and disable others.
-We draw upon studies of folklore conduits as well as considerations of cascades and virality.
-The aim in these courses is to prepare students for their own research topics, where they will create small collections of data drawn from online sources and then apply those theoretical frameworks which best address the patterns and dimensions that interest them.
 Over the iterations of teaching in this way, I have enjoyed the elicitation of the folk critique of YouTube apologies, the careful description of Rh+ conspiracies as mythology, and the Cicada mystery as a nested intertextual nexus mirroring the web itself.
-These projects typically occupy much of the latter half of a semester, with students working both individually as well as in small “cluster interest” groups, helping each other to discover both primary and secondary sources as well as offering initial critiques of writing.

 Growing up in the Deep South, I witnessed first-hand the toll intolerance takes on a society: as a child, I swam in pools that still were “whites only” (with no signs, but the stricture was just as clear), and as a teenager I grieved alone when my grandfather died, because all the black men I had grown up with while at his side didn’t feel comfortable coming to the white funeral home.
 I grew up benefiting from the cultures of the South having long been porous but their societies being not only fenced but stratified.
 As much as I would like it all to be different now, it’s not.
 My goal is to do what I can as a researcher, teacher, and member of my community to make things a bit better here and a bit better there, in the hopes that the bits are a part of that long arc that bends toward justice.